polkadot-fellows/Evaluations/evidence/sandreim/0001-sandreim-evidence-2024.md

-# Evidence-0001: Promotion to Rank III
+# Evidence-0001: Retain at Rank II

 |                 |                                                                                             |
 | --------------- | ------------------------------------------------------------------------------------------- |